ulyssa/iamb/README.md

 ### macOS

-On macOS a [package](https://formulae.brew.sh/formula/iamb#default) is availabe in Homebrew's repository.
+On macOS a [package](https://formulae.brew.sh/formula/iamb#default) is available in Homebrew's repository.
 To install it simply run:

 ```